digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/03-deploy-dependencies/03-deploy-traefik-ingress-controller.rst

       helm repo add traefik https://traefik.github.io/charts

 #.
-Confirm Helm chart availability
+Confirm Helm chart availability:

-After the previous step we should be able to search the repo for the Traefik chart:
+After the previous step, you should be able to search the repo for the Traefik chart:

 .. code-block:: bash